A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Symbolic and Logical Data

 \paragraph{Tool-Verified Generation Methods with Solvers, Executors, and Provers.} A second approach combines synthesis from LLMs with programmatic verification.
 This method uses executors, compilers, unit tests, or symbolic checkers as reliable oracles.
 In mathematical reasoning, OpenMathInstruct-1 synthesizes large-scale problem and solution pairs by generating solutions in the style of a code interpreter.
 It retains instances where the computations are executable and consistent \citep{toshniwal2024openmathinstruct}.

 In the field of programming, OpenCodeInstruct assembles large instruction tuning corpora with execution feedback and unit test signals.
 This strengthens acceptance criteria beyond surface plausibility \citep{ahmad2025opencodeinstruct}.
 For formal logical reasoning, datasets and generators such as ProofWriter and ALT-FLD$\times$2 construct instances where the validity is grounded in formal rules.
 This enables the deterministic checking of entailment or proof steps under symbolic constraints \citep{tafjord-etal-2021-proofwriter,morishita2024enhancingreasoningcapabilitiesllms}.
 SynLogic further advances scalable and verifiable logic synthesis by generating diverse logical tasks whose correctness can be verified by simple rule-based checkers \citep{liu2025synlogic}.
 In all these cases, the models propose candidates while external tools act as gatekeepers that filter for correctness and logical structure.
+Benchmark-aware overlap checks can further strengthen this gatekeeping process by filtering out candidate solutions that are too similar to benchmark gold solutions or training corpora~\citep{riddell2024quantifyingcontaminationevaluatingcode}.

 \paragraph{Trajectory Harvesting via Rewarded Rollouts and Distillation.} A third category of methods generates reasoning data by collecting trajectories from strong teacher models or reasoners trained through reinforcement learning.
 These models interact with tasks that allow for verification.
 In this context, trajectories serve as more than just explanations.
 They are the results of a policy exploring solution spaces guided by reward and verification signals.
 These trajectories are then distilled into student models.